The Paul Smith's College Writing Center

 Hey, I’m Roxie.
 I have been at Paul Smith’s College since 1990.
 I was here in the nineties, helped when PSC instituted a Writing Center—and have watched it grow ever since!
 My varied instructional experience includes teaching people from very young ages to adult.
 I have taught English grammar, composition, and literature to high school and college students and have taught students with emotional, developmental, and learning disabilities.
 As a learning specialist, I help students with a disability reach their potential using accommodations and other services at Paul Smith’s College.
 As a reading therapist, I provide assessment services and effective treatment and intervention to students of all ages and levels of reading achievement.
 My main interest is in the area of universal access to education.
 Many people need to adjust the activities required to learn and to demonstrate what they learned.
 It is my desire to help professors and students make those adjustments, so any student can access their education as easily as any other student.

 Howdy!
 I’m Sara Rose.
-I work with the PSC Writing Center as a writing specialist.
+I work with the PSC Writing Center as our college’s faculty liaison.
 I’m a recent graduate who enjoys reading and writing on just about anything!
 I’m infatuated by the mountains, sustainable agriculture, and our school’s team of draft horses.
 I love making connections between food, farming, people, and writing.
 And I especially enjoy teaching people about these subjects.
-I play the bagpipes, own a red-tick coonhound, and you can find me around campus usually drinking copious amounts of black coffee out of my mustard-yellow thermos.
+I play the bagpipes, own a red-tick coonhound & beagle puppy, and you can find me around campus usually drinking copious amounts of black coffee out of my mustard-yellow thermos.
 I am currently reading Charles Bukowski, “The Days Run Away like Wild Horses over the Hill,” and Stephen Leslie’s, “Horse-Powered Farming for the 21st Century.”
 Feel free to come find me in the writing center or at the school barn anytime!

 Why drop in?